Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The network architecture is built in code cell 8.

-Than I read [the article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Sermanet and LeCun, which have inspired a lot in this project.
+This [article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Sermanet and LeCun, have inspired a lot.

-Started over and come to this:

 | Layer               		|     Description	        					|     Multi-scale points |